What’s happening

 Becoming a member depends on the type of Virgin Money account(s) you held when the transfer completed.
 Along with your personal circumstances and account status.

-If you’re unsure whether you became a Nationwide member on 2 April 2026, you can find more information on the Virgin Money website (opens in a new window).
+If you’re unsure whether you became a member of Nationwide on 2 April 2026, you can find more information on the Virgin Money website (opens in a new window).

 How to become a member of Nationwide